Blood Knot

 The man patted Prince’s head.

-Winter stared at the massive dog, who had an uneven temper and had snapped at her once or twice.
+Winter stared at the massive dog, which had an uneven temper and had snapped at her once or twice.
 Now Prince licked the vampire’s hand and gave little whines.

 “His name is Steffen, by the way, not Prince.”